jamesgopsill/folder-activity-logger/README.md

 ```

-This will install the FolderActivityLogger on your global node environment and enable you to call it anywhere on your system.
+This will install the FolderActivityLogger in your global node environment and enable you to call it anywhere on your system.

 # Usage